JulianDavis/GhidraMCP/docs/README.md

 Welcome to the GhidraMCP documentation.
 This documentation provides comprehensive information about the Ghidra Model Context Protocol (MCP) plugin, which exposes Ghidra's functionality through an HTTP API.

-> **Documentation Update (March 2025)**: We've reorganized our documentation to make it more accessible and easier to navigate.
-Previously scattered information has been consolidated into four comprehensive guides: Architecture Reference, API Reference, Development Guide, and Refactoring Status.

 ## Documentation Structure